-For your understanding, you can think of bibliography section as same as a “reference list”.
+For your understanding, you can think of a bibliography section as the same as a “reference list”.
 It lists all the books, articles, research papers or dissertations you have cited in your work.

 You can structure your bibliography according to any one of the three formats: APA, MLA, CMS.
 APA is a standard format for scientific papers.

-Start with the new page having a centered heading “references”.
+Start with the new page having a centred heading “references”.

 Max, A. M., & Pexman.
 (1999).
 Presenting findings: A practical guide for tabulation.